4n0nymou3/multi-proxy-config-fetcher/README.md

 ## 📊 Source Performance Monitoring

 Real-time performance statistics of all configured sources (Telegram channels and URLs).
-This chart is automatically updated every 12 hours.
+This chart is automatically updated on every run.

 ### Quick Overview
 <div align="center">